Therapy Services

 Trauma Experience

-- Minimum 5 years of licensed clinical experience in treating adults for sexual trauma.
+- Have at least 5 years of licensed clinical experience in treating adults for sexual trauma or commensurate professional experience.

-- Has participated in extensive specialized training and/or supervision on professionally accepted techniques most often used to treat sexual trauma, such as, but not limited to, eye movement desensitization and reprocessing, somatic experiencing, psychophysiological trauma-work, dissociation disorders, mode deactivation treatment and internal family systems.
-The therapist does not have to be trained in all of these modalities but should be experienced with at least one of them in addition to CBT or DBT.
+- Have participated in extensive specialized training and/or supervision on professionally accepted techniques most often used to treat sexual trauma, including, but not limited to, eye movement desensitization and reprocessing, somatic experiencing, psychophysiological trauma-work, dissociation disorders, mode deactivation treatment and internal family systems (the therapist does not have to be trained in all of these modalities but should be experienced with at least one of them).

 Thorough Review